luiz-resende/MLalgorithm-NLPclassification/README.md

 ## AUTHORS AND ACKNOWLEDGMENTS

 ### AUTHORSHIP
-All the scripts presented in the files *Project_02_Functions.py*, *Project_02_GridSearchModelsParameters.py*, *Project_02_TrainingModels.py* and *Project_02_Testing_HeldOut.py* (with the exception of the imported modules) were coded/implementd by *Luiz Resende Silva* himself.
-The scripts presented in *Project_02_UserDefinedClasses.py* file were coded by both *Luiz Resende Silva* and *Matheus Faria themselves*.
+All the scripts presented in the files *Project_02_Functions.py*, *Project_02_GridSearchModelsParameters.py*, *Project_02_TrainingModels.py* and *Project_02_Testing_HeldOut.py* (with the exception of the imported modules) were coded/implementd by Luiz Resende Silva.
+The scripts presented in *Project_02_UserDefinedClasses.py* file were coded by both authors.

-All classification, preprocessing and utilities modules were imported from either Scikit-Learn, NLTK and Mlxtend, with exception of the MultiClassBernoulliNB classification model implemented from scratch, following the project's instructions.
+All classification, preprocessing and utilities modules were imported from either Scikit-Learn, NLTK and Mlxtend, with exception of the MultiClassBernoulliNB classification model implemented from scratch.
 All other modules were general libraries used in handling data and support implemented functions.

+### LICENSE
+All files made available in this repository follow the licensing guidelines defined in the file **LICENSE.md**.